Top Fundamental Trading Strategies You Should Know

 Leveraged Carry Trade

 The Leveraged Carry Trade strategy involves buying a currency with a high interest rate, selling the one with a low interest rate, and gaining (or losing) from the interest rate differential.
 This strategy is used when the high interest currency is in an uptrend and the low interest currency is in a downtrend.
 It is a longer-term investment strategy that allows traders to potentially benefit from the accumulating interest over time.
 To execute this strategy, you sell a low interest currency and use the funds from this trade to purchase a high interest currency.
 This way, you will earn higher interest on the high interest currency and pay lower interest on the low interest currency.
 Since this strategy is conducted through leverage, you can control a larger opposition with a smaller amount of invested capital.
 For example, if you have $1,000 in your account and want to use a leverage ratio* of 1:10, you can control a position of $10,000 in the market with only 1/10th of the amount in your account.
-Hence, even a small difference in the interest results in significant gains or losses. *For Australian citizens & residents, please refer to our product offering and the leverage limits in accordance with the PIO.
+Hence, even a small difference in the interest results in significant gains or losses.

 Economic Calendar Analysis